CLARIAH/clariah-plus/technical-committee/shared-development-roadmap/introduction.md

 ### CLARIAH Epic

 A **CLARIAH Epic** describes the needs of a scholar in broad and generic themes.
 The epic is made up of multiple user stories, which are mostly described from a scholarly perspective.
-The epic effectively formulates a 'CLARIAH service' in the largest sense of the word; a product/functionality offered by CLARIAH to scholars.

-The implementation(s) of an epic facilitate a certain *scholarly workflow*; a scholarly workflow is defined as a sequence of steps (e.g. analysis, data transformation, presentation) that serves specific needs of a scholar.
+It describes, from a high-level view, the user stories that CLARIAH providers a solution for.

 We distinguish three types of CLARIAH epics: